When Yahuwah [the Hebrew name for the LORD] hears our voice in prayer, He has a promise for us:

 Surely He scorneth the scorners: but He giveth grace unto the lowly.
 (Prov 3:34)

-I cried unto the LORD with my voice, and He heard me out of His holy hill.
+I cried unto Yahuwah with my voice, and He heard me out of His holy hill.
 Selah.
 (Psalms 3:4)

-Blessed be the LORD, because He hath heard the voice of my supplications.
+Blessed be Yahuwah, because He hath heard the voice of my supplications.
 (Psalms 28:6)

-The righteous cry, and the LORD heareth, and delivereth them out of all their troubles.
+The righteous cry, and Yahuwah heareth, and delivereth them out of all their troubles.
 (Psalms 34:17)

-The above Scriptures show us that Yahuwah listens and hears the cries, the prayers, the voices of His children.
-Father wants to hear our prayers!
+The above Scriptures show us that Yahuwah listens and hears the cries, the prayers, the voices of His children!
+Father wants to hear our faith-filled, humble prayers!
 Though Yahuwah knows our thoughts (Psalms 139), thinking our prayers robs Father of listening and hearing something very special to Him — our voice!

-Without faith it is impossible to please Him: for he that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek Him.
+Without faith it is impossible to please Him: for he that comes to God must believe that He is, and that He is a rewarder of them that diligently seek Him.

 Entrance Into the Kingdom of Heaven

-You humbled yourself, you expressed your faith and trust in Him — all when you spoke with your voice to Him!
+You humbled yourself, you expressed your faith and trust in Him, when you simply spoke with your voice to God!
 Just the simple voice of your prayer moved the Creator of the universe with compassion to come to your rescue and to your side.